yarisvt/tyk-docs/tyk-docs/content/tyk-dashboard/rbac.md

 Tyk allows each organisation to own its set of Gateways, for example when you want to use different hosting providers, segregate them in terms of resources, or just for security reasons.

-On-Premises users should use [API tagging]({{< ref "advanced-configuration/manage-multiple-environments/with-tyk-on-premises" >}}), and through internal communication enforce a tagging standard across all organisations.
+Self-Managed users should use [API tagging]({{< ref "advanced-configuration/manage-multiple-environments/with-tyk-on-premises" >}}), and through internal communication enforce a tagging standard across all organisations.

 MDCB users do not need to use API tagging since each Gateway cluster connects to the MDCB layer using their credentials and loads only the resources owned by the organisation specified in the credentials.
 This feature is enabled for all Tyk SaaS users.
-For On-Premises installations, this feature is available for customers with at least a 5-node or Cloud Native Unlimited-node license.
+For Self-Managed installations, this feature is available for customers with at least a 5-node license.

 ## Single Sign-On integration